Perdido (song): Background

-"Perdido" is Spanish and means lost, but also sloppy or indecent.
-The song refers to Perdido Street in New Orleans.
+Although the song lyrics do not refer to Perdido Street in New Orleans, the composition takes its name from the legendary street in the Storyville section of New Orleans.
+Perdido is a Spanish word that means "lost", but also "sloppy" or "indecent".

 Ella Fitzgerald recording

 "Perdido" was not usually sung with the Ellington band, the exception being Ella Fitzgerald on her 1957 album Ella Fitzgerald Sings the Duke Ellington Songbook.